bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 ### **4. Public Transportation Fares**
 The last input that you will be able to modify is the **bus fare**, i.e. the cost to a passenger of traveling by bus.
 Passengers pay one *flat fare* each time they board a bus, which can be changed in the [`PtFares.csv`](link) input file.

+**INSERT FIGURE**
+***Figure 8: Example of Public Transportation Fare input***

+For each new bus fare that you want to introduce, you need to specify the amount of the new fare (`amount`), to which bus route it will apply (`routeID`), which bus company operated this bus route (`agendyID`) and which age range will be concerned by the fare (`age`).

+* As SFBL (agencyID = 217) is the only bus agency operating in Sioux Faux, the `agencyID` parameter of the input file will always be set to *217*.
+* The `routeID`, like in the bus fleet composition input (see Figure 1 above), refers to the different bus routes of Sioux Faux.
+* The `age` range is defined as in mathematical notation where parentheses () indicate exclusive bounds and brackets \[ ] indicate inclusive bounds.
+For a notation example, refer to Figure 5.
+* The `amount` \[$] of the fare must be written as a float number.
+Note that if an agent has a transfer during his trip and must take two buses with two different fares, he will pay both fares.